 What’s new in SAP ECTR 1.1 for SAP S/4HANA SP6 Release

-I am Dominik Maier, Senior Vice President Products & Development and Authorized Officer at DSC Software AG.
+I am Dominik Maier, Senior Vice President Products & Development and Member of the Management Board at DSC Software AG.
 In this blog post, I would like to share with you our favorite features – top four highlights – from the biggest release of SAP Engineering Control Center.

 A future-proof PLM solution capable of evolving with the requirements is essential for manufacturing companies.
 SAP Engineering Control Center integrates the engineering data into SAP PLM and links them to the business data.
 The engineering processes are optimally supported and integrated with the downstream processes.
 With this new release, it became even more powerful.